 What Is Nipple Confusion?
-And How Do I Avoid It?

 What is nipple confusion?
 It's a "first world problem" that happens because sucking on a rubber teat requires a very different mouth and jaw action than sucking on a real nipple.

 When babies breastfeed they relax and open the mouth wide.
 Next, they pull the milk out with gentle peristalsis (a wave of muscular contraction passing from the tip to the back of the tongue).
 Bottle-fed babies, on the other hand, open their mouths less widely and tend to bite the nipple, between the gums, to promote the flow of formula (You can imagine how that feels on your nipple!).
 This is what causes nipple confusion.

 If a baby is breastfed and bottlefed in the same way, they may have nipple confusion.
 Here are signs that your baby may have nipple confusion:

 - Your baby thrusts his tongue upwards while sucking.
 This movement can cause your baby to push the nipple out of his mouth.

 - Your baby doesn’t open his mouth wide enough.
 If your baby doesn’t open his mouth wide enough, he will not get enough milk from the latch, and the mother’s nipples will be very sore as a result.

 - Increased fussiness.
 If mother’s milk isn’t instantly available because your baby has nipple confusion, then this will cause a delay in the let-down reflex from the milk.